North Charleston station

 The North Charleston Intermodal Transportation Center is an intermodal transit station in North Charleston, South Carolina, United States.
 It serves as the Amtrak train station for the Greater Charleston area as well as a bus terminus for the Charleston Area Regional Transportation Authority (CARTA) and Southeastern Stages, a regional intercity bus common carrier.
 The street address is 4565 Gaynor Avenue, and is located in the Liberty Hill neighborhood.
+The station appears in Amtrak timetables as Charleston.